 vii.
 You have the right to expect confidentiality from your psychologist (in other words the psychologist may not divulge information about you, without your written consent).

 viii.
 You have the right to discuss the limitations of confidentiality with your psychologist.
-Confidentiality may be limited by a court of law, where evidence must be delivered, in an emergency situation where your own or other people are in danger, or mental health situations that require immediate action.
+Confidentiality may be limited by a court of law, where evidence must be delivered, in an emergency situation where you or other people are in danger (i.e. where you might plan to hurt yourself or others), or mental health situations that require immediate action.
 Further to these limits on confidentiality, some medical aids require an accurate diagnosis before payment is made.
 Should you withhold your consent to making this information available, you must realize that the medical aid will not pay your account.

 ix.
 You have the right to terminate treatment and to request your psychologist to discuss the termination of treatment with you before it is terminated.

 x.
 Should you be dissatisfied with the service delivered by your psychologist, or you are of the opinion that the service was delivered in an unprofessional manner, you have the choice, if you so wish, to not get involved in a formal hearing.
 You may request that an informal investigation into your complaint be done.
 Please direct your request to The Psychological Society of South Africa (PsySSA).
 This organization does not have any legal powers over psychologists, but strives to solve complaints between member psychologists and clients.

 xi.
 Alternatively, you have the right to lodge a complaint with the Council for Psychologists.
 The Council has legal power to conduct a disciplinary hearing and to take disciplinary steps against a psychologist.
 All complaints must be lodged in writing.
 Should there be a formal hearing, you could be called upon to deliver testimony at the hearing.